ECB's Lagarde pushes back on gloomy forecasts, sticks to recovery outlook

 “If the envelope that we have agreed upon is excessive and we don’t need the entire envelope, so be it,” she said.
 “We will buy adequately in order to stick to our goal of favourable financing conditions.
 If more is needed, we will recalibrate.”

+“It’s impacting inflation, financial stability and balance sheets of all, including central banks,” Lagarde said of climate change.
+“We’ve had 33 (major weather) events over the past year only, the damage of which have exceeded one billion euros.”

+“If that’s not significant, then I need a wake-up call, but I think that the wake-up call is climate change,” she added.

-Lagarde also pushed back on calls for the bank to publish its new inflation target before its overarching policy review is fully completed, arguing that a “very large” group within the Governing Council is keen for a single package.
-The review’s results are expected around mid-year.
+Lagarde also pushed back on calls for the bank to publish its new inflation target before its policy review is completed, arguing that a “very large” group within the Governing Council is keen for a single package.

-For more coverage from the Reuters Next conference please click here or www.reuters.com/business/reuters-next
+For more coverage from the Reuters Next conference please click here or here

 To watch Reuters Next live, visit here